 The Dynamic History of Women's MMA

 Until recently, women’s MMA fighting has mostly been ignored.
-Even though it began in the latter half of the 90s, women’s mixed martial arts didn’t really become a serious consideration for people until about 10 years ago; when in 2013, Rouda Rousey went toe-to-toe with Liz Carmouche in the first UFC women’s fight.
+Even though it began in the latter half of the 90s, women’s mixed martial arts didn’t become a serious consideration for people until about 10 years ago, when, in 2013, Rouda Rousey went toe-to-toe with Liz Carmouche in the first UFC women’s fight.

 However, times have changed, and women’s MMA has now taken on a life of its own.
 This is evident in the recent Pallas Athena Women’s Fighting Championship event hosted in Calgary on January 15th.

-The purpose of the event – and the overall goal of PAWFC in general – was to promote women’s MMA as well as create an industry more conducive for these fighters.
+The purpose of the event – and the overall goal of PAWFC in general – was to promote women’s MMA and create an industry more conducive for these fighters.
 And judging by the success of the evening, we are well on our way to reaching that outcome.

-But this begs the question: how did women’s MMA get to this point?
+But this begs the question: how did women’s MMA reach this point?
 And where is it heading in the future?
 Keep reading to find out.

 Timeline of Women’s MMA

 Similar to men’s MMA, there are certain eras and events that led to the growth and expansion of women’s MMA.
-And by understanding what those events were, you can get a better grasp on where women’s MMA came from, as well as where it may be heading in the future.
+And by understanding what those events were, you can better grasp where women’s MMA came from and where it may be heading.

 Here is a brief timeline of some of the more important events in women’s MMA history and how they transpired.